genestack/user-tutorials/source/guide/using-genestack-import_include.rst

-Furthermore, you can reuse your previous Upload files instead of uploading the same data again: just select existing files with the **Use previous uploads** option and, then, add more data if needed.
-This feature can be useful, for example, when you import a dataset with several samples and one of them is corrupted.
-In this case, you just need to upload a single sample to replace the corrupted one and, then, reuse all other previously uploaded samples.
+Furthermore, you can reuse your previous Upload files instead of uploading the same data again: just select existing files with the **Use previous uploads** option and, then, add more data if necessary.
+This feature can be useful, for example, when you import a dataset with several samples, one of the files is chosen incorrectly or corrupted, so you would like to replace it.
+In this case, you need to upload again just one sample and reuse all other previously uploaded files.

 .. image::images/import-add-more.png
    :scale: 80 %